THE NEXT BEST ROAD BIKE SHOES

 Perhaps most importantly, the shoe’s last or mold seems the same.
 I sensed no difference from the toe box room back through the heel cup width.

-The Boa closure system and its dial, lace, and guide placement are also unchanged.
-Both use the Li2 dials that you push down to engage, pull up to release, and turn to tighten or loosen.
+The Boa closure system and its dial, lace, and guide placement differ slightly.
+Both use the Boa dials that you push down to engage and pull up to release.

-The dials on the S-Phyre RC903 are a little taller and have a more tactile circumference finish than those on the RC703.
-Functionally, they work the same but are a bit easier to work on the S-Phyre RC903.
+The S-Phyre RC903 dials are also a little taller and have a more tactile circumference finish than those on the RC703.
+That makes them a bit easier to turn.

 Comfort – I found the RC703 less comfortable than the S-Phyre RC903 during the summer months.
 The RC703’s uppers are made of a thicker, less pliable material.
 While the two models share the same pin-hole ventilation pattern, there’s a smaller mesh area above the middle toes for heat to escape in the RC703.

-Below your toes, the S-Phyre RC903 has a cutout in the carbon sole covered by a mesh screen and comes with insoles with an array of holes aligned with and covering more area than the cutout.
-The shoes also have a small cutout under your heel without any covering but with a similar array of insole vent holes.
+Below your toes, the S-Phyre RC903 has a cutout in the carbon sole covered by a fine wire mesh screen and comes with insoles with an array of holes aligned with the cutout.
+The shoes also have a small cutout under your heel without any covering, but with a similar array of insole vent holes.

-The toe and heel sole cutouts on the RC703 are similarly sized, but the rubbery covering near the toes has a far less open area.
-The insoles that come with the RC703 have no perforations to allow the venting, which is only one reason to toss them (more on this below).
+The toe and heel sole cutouts on the RC703 are similarly sized, but the rubbery covering near the toes has a less open area.
+The insoles that come with the RC703 also have perforations to allow venting, but the soles offer no arch support.

 Thanks to the randomness of my anatomy, I have that issue with just my right leg and find some shoes far less comfortable than others for this reason.